Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Discussion

 In conclusion of this calculation, we see that following two assumptions about the proportionality of the SAW and SPR signals with the physical properties of the layer and the evolution of the physical property of the protein layer as a function of water content, we reach the same law for the evolution of the normalized SAW and SPR signals.
 We test this result by eliminating the time parameter and plotting the SAW normalized phase shift as a function of SPR normalized angle shift.
 We predict that all points should lie on the line of slope 1.
-The S-layer data shown previously \cite{JAP} and the fibrinogen data displayed in this article do not show any significant difference in the kinetics as detected by the optical and acoustic methods, and hence indeed all normalized points fall close to this line.
-On the other hand the solvent swollen collagen layer adsorption presented here seems to display a faster kinetics as detected by the acoustic method as the one detected by the optical method.
+The S-layer data shown previously \cite{JAP} do not show any significant difference in the kinetics as detected by the optical and acoustic methods, and hence indeed all normalized points fall close to this line (Fig. \ref{sumyx}).
+On the other hand the solvent swollen fibrinogen and collagen adsorbed layers presented here seem to display a faster kinetics as detected by the acoustic method than the one detected by the optical method.
 Therefore we see in inset of Fig. \ref{col_kin} (a) and (b) that all points lie above the line of slope 1.
 Such a graph provides a quantitative relationship between measurements obtained by acoustic and optical methods.

 From the calculation we just presented, we can attribute the discrepancy of the normalized point distribution to either of the two assumptions: either the SAW signal is not strictly proportional to the bound mass (assumption $\Delta\phi\propto d\times \rho_{layer}$) or the simple linear law relating the physical properties of the layer (density and optical index) to the physical properties of the individual components of the layer -- protein and water -- is not accurate.
-In view of the previously published literature \cite{kasemo3,viscous_gizeli}, we favor the first possibility and propose a possible contribution of the viscous interaction of the collagen layer to the SAW signal.
-We notice though that the discrepancy of the distribution of normalized points to the line of slope 1 is not important and still consider the quantitative analysis presented here to be valid.
+In view of the previously published literature \cite{kasemo3,viscous_gizeli}, we favor the first possibility and propose a possible contribution of the hydrodynamic interaction of the collagen layer to the SAW signal.
+The acoustic signal overestimates the bound mass by being affected by the bound solvent as well, while the optical method under-estimates the bound mass due to the lowered optical index of the adsorbed layer associated with the bound solvent.